BlueJay0352/CTFWalkthroughs/XLMRat/ReadMe.md

 ### 7. The script is designed to drop several files.
 List the names of the files dropped by the script.
 ---

-The malware creates a PowerShell script (conted.ps1) containing the 2 HEX variables and loads NewPE2.dll Then creates a bat file (conted.bat) which uses powershell.exe to run the ps1 file.
+	-The malware creates a PowerShell script (conted.ps1) containing the 2 HEX variables and loads NewPE2.dll -Then creates a bat file (conted.bat) which uses powershell.exe to run the ps1 file.
-Finally creating a .vbs (conted.vbs) which leverages WScript.shell to run conted.bat
+	-Finally creating a .vbs (conted.vbs) which leverages WScript.shell to run conted.bat

 ![image](https://github.com/user-attachments/assets/f4c95d80-08c0-4a0f-9bd6-1658b410fe33)
 ![image](https://github.com/user-attachments/assets/750c2c1c-7c0a-4c1b-af10-8c002f41ce4c)